 The Municipality can provide influence and input on transit related service through the CVRD and funding.
-For transit stops, the Municipality has the ability to directly influence the level of amenities at a stop, therefore they should continue to fund and / or leverage developments to upgrade stops in growth centre areas.
+For transit stops, the Municipality can directly influence the level of amenities at a stop, therefore they should continue to fund and / or leverage developments to upgrade stops in growth centre areas.